TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/c/index.md

 {% endraw %}

-Capitalize in C was written by:
+[C](https://sampleprograms.io/languages/c)apitalize in [C](https://sampleprograms.io/languages/c) was written by:

 - Softizo
 - Jeremy Grifski

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 26 2019 21:04:13.
 The solution was first committed on Oct 09 2019 17:27:39.
 As a result, documentation below may be outdated.